stonepros/stone/doc/releases/giant.rst

 * *RADOS Performance*: a range of improvements have been made in the OSD and client-side librados code that improve the throughput on flash backends and improve parallelism and scaling on fast machines.
-* *CephFS*: we have fixed a raft of bugs in CephFS and built some basic journal recovery and diagnostic tools.
+* *StoneFS*: we have fixed a raft of bugs in StoneFS and built some basic journal recovery and diagnostic tools.
 Stability and performance of single-MDS systems is vastly improved in Giant.
-  Although we do not yet recommend CephFS for production deployments, we do encourage testing for non-critical workloads so that we can better gauge the feature, usability, performance, and stability gaps.
+  Although we do not yet recommend StoneFS for production deployments, we do encourage testing for non-critical workloads so that we can better gauge the feature, usability, performance, and stability gaps.
 * *Local Recovery Codes*: the OSDs now support an erasure-coding scheme that stores some additional data blocks to reduce the IO required to recover from single OSD failures.
-* *Degraded vs misplaced*: the Ceph health reports from 'ceph -s' and related commands now make a distinction between data that is degraded (there are fewer than the desired number of copies) and data that is misplaced (stored in the wrong location in the
+* *Degraded vs misplaced*: the Stone health reports from 'stone -s' and related commands now make a distinction between data that is degraded (there are fewer than the desired number of copies) and data that is misplaced (stored in the wrong location in the